 If you are planning to retire in California, this neighborhood should be on your must-see list.
 For many reasons, Homewood may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in California, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.3% of neighborhoods in CA. If a California retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for urban sophisticates and highly educated executives.

-American households most often have a car, and regularly they have two or three.
-But households in the Homewood neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Homewood neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.4% of the households here have four, five, or more cars.
 That is more cars per household than in 97.2% of the neighborhoods in the nation.

 Did you know that the Homewood neighborhood has more British and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.5% of this neighborhood's residents have British ancestry and 29.8% have English ancestry.